Advanced Prompting

 Then synthesize these into a recommendation.

-When to use: Complex decisions, avoiding blind spots, whole-picture analysis.
+Use it for complex decisions, avoiding blind spots, and whole-picture analysis.

 Socratic Method

-The Idea: Have the LLM ask YOU questions to clarify thinking.
+Have the LLM ask YOU questions to clarify your thinking.

 I'm considering [decision].
 Don't give me advice yet.